pm67nz/hpc_training/_lessons/007-slurm.md

 SLURM is a software used on the NeSI supercomputers for scheduling and managing job submission requests.
 A job is a script that tells the scheduler how much resources you will require to perform a given computational work.
 SLURM will then try to accommodate your request while maximising overall user experience.

-SLURM was an acronym for Simple Linux Utility for Resrouce Management
+SLURM was an acronym for Simple Linux Utility for Resource Management

 Additional information can be found at: https://support.nesi.org.nz/hc/en-gb/articles/115000194910-Submitting-Slurm-Jobs-on-Pan